Basa de Globayen

 Globasa is the product of an elaborate thought experiment.
 It envisions the linguistic outcome of a hypothetical scenario whereby 1,000 people from around the world are randomly selected to permanently inhabit an island.
 What would the community's language look like within three generations?
 This is Globasa's guiding vision.

 After an experimental and developmental stage of two years, Globasa was published on July 26th, 2019 with a complete core grammar and 1,000 root words, ready to be put into practice.
-Since then, Globasa has undergone further development through adjustments and fine-tuning of its grammar, but has otherwise remained relatively stable from the start.
-With over 5,000 total dictionary entries, a beginner's course and plenty of reading material, Globasa is currently in Phase 4 of its developmental and growth stage.
-Translation of this website into other languages is set to begin in Phase 5 (to be announced on January 1st, 2022).
-At this stage, only those adjustments that are deemed absolutely necessary will be voted on and made by a committee.
+Since then, Globasa has undergone further development through significant improvements and meticulous refinements with the help and collaboration of the auxlang community, but has otherwise remained relatively stable and true to its vision.
+With over 2,250 root words and over 5,000 total dictionary entries, a beginner's course and plenty of reading material, Globasa is currently in Phase 5 of its developmental and growth stage.

-Globasa is the work of a linguist, translator and expert in adult language acquisition and teaching.
+Globasa's design is primarily the work of a linguist, translator and expert in adult language acquisition and teaching.
 It has been created with the average world citizen in mind to be as easy as possible to learn and to use without sacrificing clarity and degree of expressiveness.
 Its design, reminiscent of the world's creole languages, is the result of the following guiding principles:

 With the goal of maximum learnability and ease of use for both speaker and listener

 Globasa root words are taken from languages around the world